What Are the Signs of Child Abuse?

 Signs of neglect may include:

-- Missing a lot of school
+- Missing school often

 What to Do if You Suspect Abuse

 If you suspect child abuse, it’s important to report it.
 It isn’t a private matter or a family problem.
-A child’s physical and emotional well-being, and maybe even her life, could be at stake.
+A child’s physical and emotional well-being, and maybe even their life, could be at stake.

 You don’t need proof to report abuse.
 If you suspect it, call your local child protective services, police, a hospital, or a hotline, such as the Childhelp National Child Abuse Hotline at 800-422-4453.
 You don’t have to give your name.